iris-hep/iris-hep.github.io/pages/summer-students.md

 # Summer Students Mentored by IRIS-HEP Team

+In addition to [students funded directly as part of the IRIS-HEP project](https://iris-hep.org/about/team) and [IRIS-HEP Fellows](https://iris-hep.org/fellows.html), team members have been mentors for software-related projects pursued by students from a number of other student programs.

 #### Google Summer of Code 2020

 * **Roman Shakov** (mentor Vassil Vassilev) - [Extend clad to compute Jacobians](https://hepsoftwarefoundation.org/gsoc/2020/proposal_CLAD-Jacobians.html)